TheDetonation/TheDetonation/README.md

 ⠀⠀⠀⠄⠀⠀⠀⠀⠀⠀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠃⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠄⠀⠐⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⡀⠀⠀⠀⠀⠀⠀⠠⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⠠⠀⠀⡄⠁⠀⠀⠀⠀⠄⠂⠀⠀⠀⠀⠀⠀⠄⠁⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 <p align="center">⠀But if you’re still here… maybe you get it.
 Maybe you’ve got a little fire of your own.

-Sometimes I still hear his voice — calm where I’m chaos, steady where I’m falling apart.
+<p align="center">⠀Sometimes I still hear his voice — calm where I’m chaos, steady where I’m falling apart.
 Don’t ask.
 Some things burn and don’t fade.
 Some things burn and become something else.

-“Drop a text if you’re brave enough to stand too close to the fire.”
+<p align="center">⠀“Drop a text if you’re brave enough to stand too close to the fire.”